dcruceanu/office-js-docs-pr/docs/excel/custom-functions-overview.md

 - **May 7, 2018**: Shipped* support for Mac, Excel Online, and synchronous functions running in-process
 - **September 20, 2018**: Shipped support for custom functions JavaScript runtime.
 For more information, see [Runtime for Excel custom functions](custom-functions-runtime.md).
 - **October 20, 2018**: With the [October Insiders build](https://support.office.com/en-us/article/what-s-new-for-office-insiders-c152d1e2-96ff-4ce9-8c14-e74e13847a24), Custom Functions now requires the 'id' parameter in your [custom functions metadata](custom-functions-json.md) for Windows Desktop and Online.
 On Mac, this parameter should be ignored.
+- **November 20, 2018**:  Shipped support for optional parameters, optional namespaces, and the any type.
+- **December 12, 2018**: Shipped support for custom functions to get the address.

 \* to the [Office Insider](https://products.office.com/office-insider) channel (formerly called "Insider Fast")